YalkChat/gateway/handlers/README.md

 We don't do the same with the sessionManager because the chat server doesn't care about HTTP sessions.
 We could consider instead to just add the config in th server type with an interface.

+There might be a lot of repetitions in the handlers and it needs to be tackled

 ## Future Refactoring Considerations